vivianma1993/gamp_alg/README.md

-# gamp_alg
+# Improving Belief Propagation-based Large-MIMO Detection

 This codepakage is related to the topic,Message Passing Algorithm (MPA)

-Abstract of Article of MPA
+## Abstract of Article of MPA
  Messgae passing Algorithm a.k.a.
 Belief Propagation (BP) detection, is used to achieve near-optimal detection in large-Multiple Input Multiple Output (MIMO) systems equipped with both larger numer of transmit and receive antennas at low complexities.